project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

-# Running the Matter Demo over Wi-Fi on EFR32 device
+# Running the Matter Demo over Wi-Fi on an EFR32 device

 ## Flashing Images/Binaries on EFR32MG24 Platform using Ozone, Simplicity Studio, or Simplicity Commander

 > Note: If you are coming from Simplicity Studio, you may have already installed
-> the demo image in Simplicity Studio, in which case you can skip to the
+> the demo image using Simplicity Studio, in which case you can skip to the
 > next step.

 1. Plug the WSTK and EFR into the laptop.